apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.md

 Globalization
 ======

-The `globalization` object obtains information and performs operations specific to the user's locale and timezone.
+Obtains information and performs operations specific to the user's locale and timezone.

 Objects
 -------